jzemmels/scored/README.md

 <!-- badges: end -->

-An R package to compare cartridge cases and compute similarity scores between cartridge cases based on their breech face impressions.
+An R package to compare cartridge cases and compute similarity scores based on their breech face impressions.

 ## Installation